 - Large geographic range.
-Over half of the Florida Reef Tract has been affected. - Duration of the outbreak.
-Disease has continued to spread for over three years without interruption. - Number of coral species affected.
-23 of 45 species of Florida's reefbuilding corals have been affected. - High rates of disease transmission and mortality.
-Once a coral is infected, observations show that the colony will die within weeks to months.
+Over half of the Florida Reef Tract has been affected - over 96,000 acres. - Duration of the outbreak.
+Disease has continued to spread for more than four years. - Number of coral species affected.
+20+ of approximately 45 species of Florida's reef-building corals have been affected. - Significantly high prevalence.
+Within certain species, disease is seen in 66-100 out of every 100 colonies surveyed. - High rates of disease transmission and mortality.
+Once a coral begins to lose living tissue, observations show that the colony will die within weeks to months.